DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 You can read all about `lock.js` in the [Auth0 Lock library docs](https://auth0.com/docs/libraries/lock).

-> Note: We're setting the profile image with JS rather than binding directly to `storedUser.profile.picture` because if we don't, the image `src` will populate as `undefined` and result in a 404 network error when it is not set.
+> Note: We're setting the profile image with JS rather than binding directly to `storedUser.profile.picture` because if we don't, the image `src` will populate as `undefined` and result in a 404 network error when not set.

 We now have a Lock element that can be launched by clicking a "Log In" link.
-Now we need to place it in our app and pass in the appropriate Auth0 configuration.
+We need to place it in our app and pass in the appropriate Auth0 configuration.

 ### Adding Lock to the App